Jai016/DP2/Readme.txt

-This is a readme text
+This is a readme text.

 this will be complete when the software is done